joannakl/core109_f17/labs/lab01/README.txt

 this lab assignment.
 You need a computer with Internet access (either your personal computer or any NYU public lab computer).

-To get started, go back to the Lab01 folder and start with problem1.py file.
+You should start with problem1.py file.
 Follow the instructions in that file to complete the first exercise.
 Once done, continue with the remaining problems in order.